OpenMDAO/OpenMDAO-Framework/docs/getting-started/install.rst

   #run the test suite
   openmdao test

-Windows (Note that the build and activations steps are different.):
+Windows (Note that the build and activations steps are different from above.):

 ::

+  #get source code of OpenMDAO
   git clone https://github.com/OpenMDAO/OpenMDAO-Framework.git
   cd OpenMDAO-Framework

+  #run the dev installer bat file
   conda-openmdao-dev.bat

+  #activate the conda openmdao environment
   activate openmdao

+  #run the test suite
   openmdao test

 **Release Version Installation**

-For a release version install, you still need follow the configuration steps above.
+For a release version install, you still need follow the configuration step above to add the OpenMDAO channel.
 To install OpenMDAO's latest release into your root Anaconda environment, only one command is needed:

 ::

   conda install openmdao

-However, OpenMDAO has a lot of dependencies, and so perhaps you want to put OpenMDAO into its own secluded conda environment,and not in your root env.
-Create a new conda env to hold the install, Let's say, for example, for the 0.12.0 release we call the env "openmdao-0.12.0" (but keep in mind that we could call it "foobar").
+However, OpenMDAO has a lot of dependencies, and so you may wish to put OpenMDAO into its own secluded conda environment.
+Create a new conda env to hold the install.
+Let's say, for example, that for the 0.12.0 release we call the env "openmdao-0.12.0" (but keep in mind that we could call it anything--the name is not magical).

 ::

   conda create --name openmdao-0.12.0 python

 Then, to install version 0.12.0 into that newly-created env, the --name argument specifies into which conda env you install:

 ::

   #gets latest release, puts it in env "openmdao-0.12.0"
   conda install --name openmdao-0.12.0 openmdao

+  #gets specific release using "=="
-  conda install --name openmdao-0.12.0 openmdao==0.12.0  #gets specific release
+  conda install --name openmdao-0.12.0 openmdao==0.12.0

-If you choose not to add us to your channels, you have to install with the -c channel option
+  #activate the new release's env (in Windows, drop the word "source")
+  source activate openmdao-0.12.0

+  #run the test suite to confirm successful installation
+  openmdao test

+Once you have completed installation and testing, you're ready to move on to use OpenMDAO.
+When you're finished using the environment you've created, you can leave it by activating another env, or simply typing:

 ::

-  conda install -c https://conda.binstar.org/openmdao --name openmdao-0.12.0 openmdao=0.12.0
+  deactivate

 .. _Site-Wide VirtualEnv Installation: